flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 In reality, to display any of the previously mentioned layers, they must be placed into a container called **Window** (also referred to as 'World').
 A window is the actual plane that gets rendered to the screen, populated with layers previously constructed.
 There are **32 windows available** which overlap to form the final frame, and each window definition occupies 32 bytes.

 Windows provide various **rendering modes**.
 Developers can select a background or sprite layer and display it as it is.
-To do so, the window must be be set to **Normal mode** or **Object mode**, depending on the layer type.
+To do so, the window must be set to **Normal mode** or **Object mode**, depending on the layer type.

 However, the chip offers additional modes that apply extra effects to background layers: